Please note this website will be unavailable due to essential maintenance taking place on 2–3 March. We are sorry for any inconvenience this causes.

 Will I be issued with an Open University Computer Username (OUCU)?

 Yes, you will.
-This will normally be created when your OU student record is created.
-You will receive a separate e-mail providing details of your OUCU and temporary password.
+When your OU student record is created, you’ll receive an e-mail with your OUCU and temporary password.

-Your OUCU will give you access to your Student Home, which will be your main access point to any communications we send to you if you are studying an undergraduate degree, module, or short course, as well as to qualification and module websites for your study.
+Your OUCU will give you access to your Student Home, which will be your main access point to any communication and study related information for your postgraduate or undergraduate degree, module, or short course, as well as to qualification and module websites for your study.

 If you are studying an Open University microcredential on FutureLearn, you will still be provided with an OUCU and access to Student Home, however learning and communications will be via the FutureLearn platform, and you will only need to access Student Home to submit your final assessment and view your results.